 Minco Gold Corporation (the "Company" or "Minco") was incorporated under the laws of the Province of British Columbia on November 5, 1982, under the name "Caprock Energy Ltd." On February 19, 1996, current management acquired its interests in Minco pursuant to the "PCR Agreement," and the "Teck-Cominco Agreements," described in "General Description of Business and Operations."
 On January 29, 2007 the Company changed its name from Minco Mining & Metals Corporation to Minco Gold Corporation.
 The Company has subsidiaries which are also engaged in the acquisition and exploration of mineral projects in China.
-See "Organizational Structure."
+See "Organizational Chart"

 The principal executive office and registered office of the Company is located at Suite #2772, 1055 West Georgia Street, Vancouver, British Columbia, Canada, V6E 3P3, telephone number 604-688-8002, fax number 604-688-8030 and email address info@mincomining.ca.
-The Company's shares trade on the Toronto Stock Exchange ("TSX") under the trading symbol MMM and are listed in the United States on the Over the Counter market ("OTC") under the symbol MMAXF.
-On November 11, 2005 the Company received listing approval on The American Stock Exchange ("AMEX").
-The Company began trading on the AMEX on November 22, 2005 with its trading symbol on the AMEX as "MMK".
+The Company's shares trade on the Toronto Stock Exchange ("TSX") under the trading symbol MMM.
+The Company began trading on the NYSE AMEX on November 22, 2005 with its trading symbol on the AMEX as "MMK".
 On February 1, 2007 the trading symbol on the AMEX was changed from MMK to MGH.
 The Company has no affiliation with 3M Corporation, which company's trading symbol in the United States is MMM.